EmilStenstrom/conllu/README.md

 conda install -c conda-forge conllu
 ```

+## Notes on updating from 5.0 to 6.0

+Conllu version 6.0 drops support for one method from the public API: `parse_conllu_plus_fields`.
+This is no longer needed as we have refactored how fields are read.
+You likely didn't use this function, but this was part of the public API, so I'm releasing a new major version.

 ## Notes on updating from 4.0 to 5.0

 Conllu version 5.0 drops support for Python 3.6 and 3.7 and requires Python 3.8 at a minimum.
 If you need support for older versions of python, you can always pin your install to an old version of conllu.
 You can install it with `pip install conllu==4.5.3`.